 I spied this softly glowing Pink Neon Light Fixture from where I was seated at a corner table in the bar-adjacent dining room at Quality Eats, and at first I thought it looked like a pair of pink birds.
 But once I walked out past the bar, I could see that this illuminated sculpture depicts a pair of hands, grasping delicate cocktail glasses (or possibly champagne flutes, if the tiny, neon bubbles are any indication) and about to raise a celebratory toast.
 Cheers to that!

-Tag Archives: Wine Glasses
+Tag Archives: wine glasses

 Modern Art Monday Presents: Wilhelm Freddie, Sex-Paralysappeal